Deserlo/S3T6TM2/DesignDocument.md

 * A budget variable instead of size
 * Multiple projects

-Ideas of ours influenced by Timely
+Ideas of ours influenced by GetHarvest
 * Easy to use pause buttons.
 * Spreadsheets that show time